 "This bistro from prolific French chef Alain Ducasse is a tidy, pristine place serving tidy, pristine food.
 The chalk-white walls are lined with drooping Art Nouveau light fixtures, and the menu offers a range of French classics, with a few Italian items tossed in.
 Is it all a little stuffy?
 Sure.
 But that’s part of the charm, and it’s hard to complain about a textbook roast chicken with crispy, salty skin.
 If you’re dining solo, make use of the bar area up front." - bryan kim, will hartman, hannah albertine, kenny yang

-"Famous for its pricey bistro fare, the Restaurant Week deal includes a half-dozen snails, sirloin with pommes Anna and Bordelaise sauce, and apricot cheesecake." - Robert Sietsema
+"I noted that Alain Ducasse’s Benoit, known for pricey bistro fare, is participating with a $45 two-course and $60 three-course menu (available at lunch and dinner) that might begin with a half-dozen snails, move to a sirloin with pommes Anna and Bordelaise sauce, and finish with apricot cheesecake." - Robert Sietsema